mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-10-25-spring-boot-oauth2-with-form-authentication.md

 If you only need to see the code, here is the [github link](https://github.com/mehmetozanguven/spring-security-examples/tree/master/spring-security-oauth2)

 We will first implement OAuth2, then we are going to update with Basic Authentication.
 Then, let's start with oAuth2:

 ## Implementing OAuth2

 If you recall my previous blogs about Spring Security, I already drew the big picture of the [spring security](https://mehmetozanguven.github.io/spring/2020/12/29/spring-security-1-basic-concepts.html).
-Basically we need to define three things:
+Basically we need to do three things:

 - Create ClientRegistration for google
 - Create UserService
 - Create Password Encoder

 But for OAuth2, we don't need to define passwordEncoder.

 ### 1) Create ClientRegistration